apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

    You have successfully updated subnet associations for rtb-0e63259e088aa4ea7 / privateroute.

 4. Create an EC2 instance by selecting AMI from AWS marketplace. and attach this instance to private subnet.
-This instance hosts the AS400 API interfaces which in turn communicates with back-end AS400 servers through Infoview AS400 connector
+This instance hosts the AS400 API interfaces which in turn communicates with back-end AS400 servers through Infoview AS400 connector.

+   **Steps to create EC2 Instance in privatesubnets inside VPC**

+    Click on Launch Instance&rarr;give name as AS400CommonAPiForMyVpc&rarr;click on My AMIs&rarr;select AS400-common-API ami&rarr;select Instance type according to         requirement(eg.t2.micro)&rarr;go with create new key pair option create as .ppk file by selection .ppk option and click on create.(securedAPI)&rarr;select VPC(eg.     MyVpc)&rarr;select privatesubnetForMyvpc&rarr;make sure Auto Assign  public Ip is Disable.&rarr;select create security group                                           option(eg.securityGroupForMyVpc)&rarr;add description related to security group(Optional)&rarr;(Add All rules which needs to be added to security group)&rarr;
+    if requires add storage&rarr;finally click on Launch Instance

+    Successfully initiated launch of instance (i-0cf3ed2965af92b3e)

-5. Create a normal EC2 instance and attach this instance to public subnet.
+6. Create a normal EC2 instance and attach this instance to public subnet.
 This instance will act as a bastion host or NAT Gateway host
-6. Create a Network Load Balance and attach it to bastion host
+7. Create a Network Load Balance and attach it to bastion host
-7. Create a Lambda function i.e., InputTransformation and deploy (upload Jar), which transforms raw input json payload to as/400 compatible format and invokes the Program call API with this converted payload
+8. Create a Lambda function i.e., InputTransformation and deploy (upload Jar), which transforms raw input json payload to as/400 compatible format and invokes the Program call API with this converted payload
-8. Create AWS Gateway API and import the swagger collection which represents all the AS400 API Interfaces.
+9. Create AWS Gateway API and import the swagger collection which represents all the AS400 API Interfaces.
-9. Create a VPC link and attach this to NLB
+10. Create a VPC link and attach this to NLB
-10. Map API Gateway Interfaces with Service API interfaces and Lambda functions using HTTP and VPCLink.
+11. Map API Gateway Interfaces with Service API interfaces and Lambda functions using HTTP and VPCLink.

 1. Login / Sig into AWS Management Console
 2. Choose region from picklist as US East (Ohio)us-east-2